tetsuo55/android_device_sony_huashan/README.md

 ![Sony Xperia SP](http://wiki.cyanogenmod.org/images/3/3e/Huashan.png "Sony Xperia SP in white")

-This branch is for building TWRP Recovery for CM-13.0 (or Android Marshmallow 6.0 AOSP based roms) ROMS.
+This branch is for building MultiROM for the Xperia SP (HuaShan).